LABI Logo Get Involved

 Contacts.

 Mary Beth Hughes serves as Education and Workforce Development Council Director.
-In this capacity, she coordinates business involvement in education issues, ranging from early childhood to workforce development.
+In this capacity, she coordinates business involvement in education issues, ranging from early childhood education to workforce development.

 Mary Beth Hughes